kaizhu256/node-istanbul-lite/README.md

-# quickstart for traditional offline-coverage
+# quickstart to run traditional offline-coverage
 #### follow the instruction in this script
 ```
 # example.sh